Skip to content

 The synthesizer(s) can be setup in the Preferences window, which can be accessed by pressing F12 or by clicking on the red wrench icon at the top right of the window.

 Go to the MIDI-OUT section and click on one of the slots for the MIDI-OUT Device column.
-Select your preferred device and proceed to the next column.
+Select a preferred device and proceed to the next column.

 domino preference window